fedosejev/front-end-course/week-03/day-03/problems.md

 ## 7.

+Write a function that takes a letter and a number as parameters and creates an object with keys where each key is made of a letter + a number from 0 up to a number.

+## 8.

 Write a function that takes a string as a parameter and returns an object where keys are characters and values are their frequencies.

-## 8.
+## 9.

 Make sure you can explain what the Bubble Sort is and how it works.